-Have any work on the xenon lamp system, including bulb replacement, carried out only by a MINI dealer or a workshop that has specially trained personnel working in accordance with the specifications of the MINI manufacturer.
-Due to high voltage, there is a risk of fatal injury if work on the xenon lamps is carried out improperly.
+Work on the xenon lighting system, including lamp replacement, is only to be carried out only by your MINI dealer.
+Due to high voltage, there is a risk of fatal injury if work on the xenon lamps is carried out improperly. ◀